Skokie Dethatching Lawn Services

 Understanding Thatch Buildup in Skokie’s Heavy Clay Soils

-- Water ponding after light rain
+- Water ponding on the lawn surface after light rain

-- Thinning turf despite fertilization
+- Thinning turf despite regular fertilization

 - Moss growth in shaded areas

-- Increased disease pressure (e.g., summer patch, necrotic ring spot)
+- Increased disease pressure (e.g., necrotic ring spot)

 - Poor drought performance